You may have wondered how to hold a pick so you don’t seem like a beginner to somebody watching.

-You have four fingers (excluding the thumb), and if you decide to play the guitar in a ‘classical’ way, what you do is- you make a claw shape with your hand and place that over the strings.
+You have four fingers (excluding the thumb), and if you decide to play the guitar in a ‘classical’ way, what you do is- make a claw shape with your hand and place that over the strings.

 I know how terrible the coordination can be at first.
 You’ll struggle to play even the pentatonic scales when trying for the very first time.

-Guitar players think that some players are elites that are born with natural talent.
+Guitar players think that some players are elites who are born with natural talent.
 Personally, I think that’s a shitty excuse.
 I taught myself to play classical, so I also know that it gets better with practice.
 These days, my fingers move effortlessly and so will yours if you keep at it!